-First Lessons in Beekeeping by Keith Delaplane is the textbook used for the first level of certification in the program.
+The Beekeeper's Handbook by Diana Sammataro is the textbook used for the first level of certification in the program.
 The book will be sent to the student on acceptance into the program.
 A resource list with suggested organizations, reading materials, and websites will be provided also.
 Students are encouraged to read widely in honey bee literature and journals.

-The written exam covers the 8 chapters in First Lessons in Beekeeping and additional specified supplemental materials.
+The written exam covers the 8 chapters in The Beekeeper's Handbook and additional specified supplemental materials.
 It may be taken at any time while meeting requirements for certification.
 The exam is open book and not timed.
 For questions with more than one part, each part of the question’s answer is assigned one (1) point; e.g., a question asking for two (2) examples is assigned two points.
 If the passing grade of 90% is not obtained, the student may take the exam again after 30 days.

 Are you ready to take the written exam?
 Please email us at email@example.com and we'll send you the exam and instructions.
 Good luck!